UEA-Publishing/argonauts-of-the-eastern-atlantic-2/content/chapter-16.md

 In addition, the LMS was quick to take advantage of the British capture of Zhoushan.
 William Lockhart worked briefly at the missionary hospital in Macao following his arrival in early 1839, but left for Batavia that August because of the developing conflict.
 At the end of August 1840, Lockhart, together with a number of other new missionary recruits, wrote to the Directors from Macao, expressing a hope that the ‘home government’ might suppress the opium trade, and suggesting a new Mission should be established in the Chusan Archipelago, by then under British control.[^58]

-The following month Lockhart sailed to Chusan to establish a missionary hospital, where, by the 14[^th] December he had treated 1600 people, many of them sickly soldiers.[^59] Gützlaff’s second wife sailed for Dinghai in October, to join her husband, who had been appointed Chief Magistrate.
+The following month Lockhart sailed to Chusan to establish a missionary hospital, where, by 14 December he had treated 1600 people, many of them sickly soldiers.[^59] Gützlaff’s second wife sailed for Dinghai in October, to join her husband, who had been appointed Chief Magistrate.
 At the end of February 1841, Lockhart left Zhoushan after the British returned the island to Chinese hands, in exchange for the cession of Hong Kong and an indemnity of $6 million.[^60]

 The agreement, however, was rejected by both the Chinese Emperor and the British Government, so Chusan was invaded once again on 1 October 1841.
 The British conflict with China ultimately concluded at Nanjing in August 1842.
 There, once again, Gützlaff and Morrison played important parts in translating the treaty.
 This opened five Chinese ports to British trade (Canton or Guangzhou, Amoy or Xiamen, Fuchow or Fuzhou, Ningbo and Shanghai) and committed the Chinese government to an increased indemnity of $21 million.[^61]

-In an image commemorating the signing of the treaty aboard the _HMS Cornwallis,_ Gützlaff is once again shown near the centre, standing behind the table where the Chinese delegates are seated.
-His position is mirrored by John Robert Morrison although the translator sitting at the table was not a missionary, but Robert Thom, Jardine Matheson & Company’s translator.
+In an image commemorating the signing of the treaty aboard the HMS _Cornwallis,_ Gützlaff is once again shown near the centre, standing behind the table where the Chinese delegates are seated.
+His position is mirrored by John Robert Morrison although the translator sitting at the table was not a missionary, but Robert Thom, Jardine Matheson & Co.’s translator.

 Following the signing of the Treaty of Nanjing, Gütlaff returned to Zhoushan as Chief Magistrate, but when John Robert Morrison died in August 1843, he became Chinese secretary to the British government at Hong Kong.
 Zhoushan was eventually restored to China in July 1846 after the indemnity had been paid.